Internet-Draft SPICE SD-CWT November 2024

 B.5.
 Validation

-The validation process for SD-JWT is similar to SD-JWT, however, JSON Objects are replaced with CBOR Maps which can contain integer keys and CBOR Tags.
+The validation process for SD-CWT is similar to SD-JWT, however, JSON Objects are replaced with CBOR Maps which can contain integer keys and CBOR Tags.

 Appendix C. Keys used in the examples